jrfnl/clearPHP/rules/no-php4-class-syntax.md

 ```

-It is recommended to avoid PHP 4 class syntax, as it has been replaced by new and more powerful syntax.
-It may also be obsolete and dropped at some point in the future
+It is recommended to avoid PHP 4 class syntax altogether, as it has been replaced by new and more powerful syntaxes.
+It is considered obsolete and backward compatible support may be dropped at some point in the future.

 ## Rule Details